-In an age of protest, culture and museums have come under fire.
-Protests against museum funding (like the Metropolitan Museum accepting Sackler family money) and boards (such as the Whitney appointing tear gas manufacturer Warren Kanders)—to say nothing of demonstrations over exhibitions and artworks—have roiled cultural institutions across the world, from the Guggenheim Abu Dhabi to the Akron Art Museum.
-Meanwhile never have there been more calls for museums to work for social change.
+In an age of protest, cultural institutions have come under fire.
+Protestors have mobilized against sources of museum funding, as happened at the Metropolitan Museum, and against board appointments, forcing tear gas manufacturer Warren Kanders to resign at the Whitney.
+That is to say nothing of demonstrations against exhibitions and artworks.
+Protests have roiled institutions across the world, from the Abu Dhabi Guggenheim to the Akron Art Museum.
+A popular expectation has grown that galleries and museums should work for social change.

-In this book, Raicovich shows how art museums arose as colonial institutions bearing an ideology of neutrality that masks their role in upholding capitalist values.
-And she suggests how museums can be reinvented to serve better, public ends.
+In this lucid and accessible book, Raicovich examines some of the key museum flashpoints and provides historical context for the current controversies.
+She shows how art museums arose as colonial institutions bearing an ideology of neutrality that masks their role in upholding conservative, capitalist values.
+And she suggests ways museums can be reinvented to serve better, public ends.

 “Culture Strike is a must-read account of how museums have positioned themselves as progressive while working hard to maintain the status quo.
 Written by someone who knows the ropes and drawing on interviews and conversations from all corners of the art world, it is a road map of how we’ve gotten where we are, a blueprint for change, and a love letter to museums for their potential to change the world if only we would think differently about them.”